dev-arpita/protfolio-page-challenge/instruction.md

 ### Instructions

-- Add a dark color to 2 sections of the website
+- Fix all the spacing issues
+- Remember, all text elements come with spacing on the top and bottom of them by default.
-- You can only add classes to your HTML, you cannot touch it in any other way
+- You shouldn’t have to create any new selectors

-### Colors

-- background: #252525
-- text: #fff